2025-11-23

 markdown

-a lightweight markup format standardized as commonmark. suitable for structured documents with headings, lists, and emphasis. except for nested lists, it is written as stacked blocks.
+a lightweight markup format standardized as commonmark. suitable for structured documents with headings, lists, and emphasis. it is mostly written as stacked blocks.

 example: